wso2-attic/carbon-uuf-maven-tools/README.md

 Carbon UUF Maven Plugin project provides a maven plugin for creating UUF Applications and UUF Components of the [Unified UI Framework(UUF)](https://github.com/wso2/carbon-uuf).

-Carbon UUF Maven Plugin tries to reusing the existing maven plugins where as possible(i.e.Maven-Assembly-Plugin).
-This project also uses MOJO executor to execute MOJOs(i.e.Maven-Assembly-Plugin).
+Carbon UUF Maven Plugin tries to reusing the existing maven plugins where as possible(i.e.Maven-Assembly-Plugin, Maven-Dependency-Plugin).
 This plugin provides two maven goals;

 * create-component : This goal is used for creating UUF Component.
 * create-application : This goal is used for creating UUF Application.